fuhiragi/FlameHUDX/README.md

 # FlameHUDX (Work in progress...)
-Just FlameHUD, but with a bunch of bug fixes and more customizations without ruining the original experience.
+> Just FlameHUD, but with a bunch of bug fixes and more customizations without ruining the original experience.
-Version: v.y1
+Version: v.y1 ALPHA
 (The updates goes by until it forms "yyxy"...)

 # Installation